 At TrueLogic we’re determined to help your business succeed.
-That starts now with a few SEO tips to boost your brand’s presence across the web.
-By a few, we mean 101!
+That starts now with a few SEO tips for beginners to boost your brand’s presence across the web.
+By a few SEO tips, we mean 101!

 We’ve covered everything from user experience to link building to creating loveable content!
-Our SEO Specialists are using the same tactics to help businesses across the Philippines establish themselves online.
-These strategies are proven to work!
+Our specialists are using the same SEO advice to help businesses across the Philippines establish themselves online.
+These SEO strategies are proven to work!

 The homepage is usually the most critical part of your website.
 It’s your front, your chance to impress and probably the page that naturally gets the most incoming links.
 Your homepage can also pass the “link juice” to inner pages and help build the authority of those pages.

-Make sure you link to your most important pages; those you want to be visited most and rank higher.
+Make sure you build internal links to your most important pages; those you want to be visited most and rank higher.
 If you put on-page and off-page efforts into your services and products pages, make sure it’s linked properly from the homepage, blog and more.

 As smart as Google’s algorithm is, it still needs a lot of help from you.
 Alt text serves as a label or description that search engines and website users can use to understand the image and the content of the page.